0xOpenBytes/CacheStore/README.md

 ## What is `CacheStore`?

-`CacheStore` is a SwiftUI tate management framework that uses a dictionary as the state.
+`CacheStore` is a SwiftUI state management framework that uses a dictionary as the state.
 Scoping creates a single source of truth for the parent state. `CacheStore` uses [`c`](https://github.com/0xOpenBytes/c), which a simple composition framework. [`c`](https://github.com/0xOpenBytes/c) has the ability to create transformations that are either unidirectional or bidirectional.

 ### CacheStore Basic Idea